Connectivity is Not Optional

-- The WeBoost has been essential for us in a few areas with weak or marginal signal, but boosters are not a cure-all and are only useful in a particular set of narrow circumstances.
-In marginal signal areas we test with all our options to see what works best for that area.
+- The WeBoost has been essential for us in a few areas with a weak or marginal signal, but boosters are not a cure-all and are only useful in a particular set of narrow circumstances.
+In marginal signal areas, we test all our options to see what works best for that area.

-- The first is a Netgear MIMO (Multiple In, Multiple Out) antenna that retails for only $27 on Amazon.
+We use a Netgear MIMO (Multiple In, Multiple Out) antenna that retails for only $27 on Amazon.
 This is our go-to antenna that we have hooked to our hotspot almost all the time and it often makes a huge difference.
 With this antenna, we did not need to use the booster at all except in really bad signal areas.

 Our Private Network

 Getting internet to our RV is critically important, but we needed some way to simplify connecting all our devices to the various data sources we used – especially with five people and many WiFi and internet-enabled devices.
 Managing everything would be a huge headache without our mobile router.

 Mobile routers are very similar to home routers used for create a private home network, but they add in several essential features necessary for a mobile setup.
 The major difference is that mobile routers can connect to mobile internet sources.
 Most also offer better data control features to manage internet sources and usage and can be run on 12-volt vehicle power.

 Our Mobile Router